AharenDaisuki/AharenDaisuki.github.io/_posts/2023-02-12-bag-of-freebies.md

 - Computer Vision
 ---

-Normally referred to as data augmentation, Bag-of-freebies means a collection of tricks used in YOLO that enhance detection precision with higher training cost but without increasing induction cost.
+You can think of 'Bag of freebies' as a collection of strategies for improving the overall precision without increasing the inference cost.
+What is often adopted and meets the definition of BoF is data augmentation.
 Part of Bag-of-freebies will be covered in the following discussions.

 Roadmap
 ======